- Make and receive calls over Wi-Fi when cell signal is weak

-In the age of ubiquitous wireless internet connections, Apple’s Wi-Fi Calling feature is a saving grace for those plagued by poor cellular reception.
-Whether you’re underground, in a rural area, or in a building that blocks cell signals, as long as you’re connected to Wi-Fi, you can make and receive calls as if you had a full set of signal bars.
+In the age of constant wireless connectivity, Wi-Fi Calling is a real lifesaver for anyone dealing with patchy cell reception.
+Whether you’re underground, out in the countryside, or inside a building that blocks mobile signals, a reliable Wi-Fi connection is all you need to place and receive calls just as you would with full bars.

 How to enable Wi-Fi Calling